LMG Index: A Robust and Efficient Learned Index Framework for Multi-Dimensional Performance Balance: LMIndex Overview

 LMIndex is an in-memory, space- and time-efficient versatile learned index paradigm designed to adapt to unknown or dynamic workloads and data distributions.
 Its key idea is straightforward: use a lightweight yet effective structure that preserves high performance across diverse workloads without complex online tuning.
 To achieve this, LMIndex adopts a simple two layer architecture (Figure \ref{fig:main-structure}).

 At the top layer, Linear Map (LM) efficiently identifies the target segment.
 As an auxiliary structure, LM neither requires online parameter tuning to maintain stability nor relies on costly model fitting.
-Instead, it structurally captures the key range distribution of the segments (i.e. $[key_{min}, key_{max}]$ for each segment) through the linear function SMF (detailed in Section \ref{sec:lm}).
+Instead, it structurally captures the key range distribution of the segments (i.e. $[key_{min}, key_{max}]$ for each segment).
 And it can locate the bottom segment in $O(1)$ time complexity when the key type is determined.

-The bottom layer consists of an ordered sequence of segments, each containing a linear model, an update absorber, and the data array.
-The linear model includes a range (max/min key), parameters, and a minimum error threshold.
-The update absorber exists only when necessary and combines ordered buffering and query/update function, which can be a compact array with binary search and shift-based updates, or a more advanced secondary index such as a red–black tree or linked list.
-For the data array, LMIndex employs a compact array for maximum space utilization, whereas its variant LMG uses a gapped array, sacrificing some space efficiency in exchange for acting as an effective update absorber that better accommodates incremental inserts.
+The bottom layer consists of an ordered sequence of segments, each primarily containing a linear model and the data layout.
+The linear model includes a range (max/min key), parameters, and an error threshold.
+To handle dynamic workloads, the segment implements a flexible update absorbing function, where incoming updates are first buffered locally by the segment.
+This buffering mechanism offers multiple architectural choices: it can employ an out-of-place structure, utilizing an additional secondary index like a red-black tree or a linked list, or an in-place structure, such as building child nodes similar to \cite{lipp21}.
+Within our framework, LMIndex employs a dense array coupled with an out-of-place buffer, whereas its variant, LMG, utilizes a gapped array as an in-place buffer.
+For LMG, we specifically employ an optimized gap allocation strategy.
+By distributing the reserved gaps more evenly across the array, this strategy reduces the average error search length and improves operational efficiency.

-This architecture is motivated by the goal of fully leveraging the inherent quality of the LM.
-Consequently, modest augmentations produce meaningful gains, allowing LMIndex to achieve outstanding performance across multiple dimensions:
+This architecture is motivated by the goal of fully leveraging the inherent structural quality of the LM.
+Consequently, modest augmentations yield meaningful improvements, enabling the framework to strike a robust balance and secure advantages across multiple performance dimensions:

 \textbf{Bulk load.} The bulk load consists of the construction of bottom layer and top layer.
 The bottom layer is constructed in $O(n)$ time by integrating a linear segmentation algorithm with the efficient model training algorithm, OETA.
 In the top layer, LM avoids complex approximation fitting, thus ensuring that the construction time overhead is $O(m)$ ($m$ is the number of segments, less than the data size).
 So the total complexity of bulk load is $O(n)$.